 - 1 teaspoon almond extract

 - chocolate chips, sprinkles, pistachios (chopped) powdered sugar, optional

 - For the filling, mix ricotta with mascarpone and powdered sugar until fluffy and smooth.
 Beat in almond extract.
 Fold in candied oranges.
 Refrigerate for 2 hours, or until ready to use.

-- To serve, pipe filling into cooled cannoli shells.
-(I dipped the ends of my shells in melted semi-sweet chocolate and allowed to harden).
-Sprinkle with chocolate chips or powdered sugar.
+- To serve, pipe filling into cannoli shells.
+(I dipped the ends of my shells in melted Ghirardelli dark chocolate and allowed to harden).
+Sprinkle with chocolate chips, sprinkles, pistachios, or powdered sugar.
 Eat immediately!
 Enjoy!

 - Cannoli shells can be found in the Italian food section of most large grocery stores.
 You can use as is, or dip the ends in melted chocolate!

 - Orange peel candy can be made using my recipe, or use tiny pieces of orange slice candy found in the candy aisle.